 Gozzoli painted himself twice on the west wall.
 He is both the man with the pilgrim’s hat and the man with the blue turban-like headdress who is holding up his hand.
 He might in fact be waving at his self-portrait on the opposite wall.
 However, the Palazzo’s own website claims the hands belongs to the man on his right, a little higher up the wall.

 That man is identified as Francesco Sassetti.
-Sassetti (ca. 1421-1490) was a manager of the Medici Bank who is most famous for hiring Ghirlandaio to fresco the Sassetti Chapel in the Santa Trinita in Florence.
+Sassetti (ca. 1421-1490) was a manager of the de’ Medici Bank who is most famous for hiring Ghirlandaio to fresco the Sassetti Chapel in the church of Santa Trinita in Florence.
 Ghirlandaio executed this work between 1483 and 1486 and included a portrait of a kneeling Sassetti in his frescoes.
 The Sassetti in Gozzoli’s frescoes is therefore some 25 years younger.
-The other man in the image included in this post is identified as Neri di Gino Capponi (1388-1457), one of the politicians who called Cosimo the Elder back from exile in 1434.
+The other man in the image included in this post is identified as Neri di Gino Capponi (1388-1457), one of the politicians who recalled Cosimo the Elder from his exile in 1434.

 The chapel ends in a small sanctuary.
 The angels that Gozzoli painted on the walls are closely connected to the altarpiece, which shows an Adoration in the Forest.
 The original altarpiece was by Fra Filippo Lippi (1406-1469), and it is likely that it was already in the chapel when Gozzoli started painting his fresco cycle, with the angels paying homage to the child.
 Lippi’s altarpiece was taken from the chapel on two occasions.
 It was first confiscated when the Medici were chased out of Florence in 1494, but later returned.
 The painting was moved from Italy to Germany during the Napoleonic Era, when many Italian noble families had to sell their art to pay Napoleon’s taxes.
 After the conclusion of World War II, Lippi’s Adoration in the Forest was moved to the United States for a few years, before being returned to Germany.
 It is now in the Gemäldegalerie in Berlin, where it is one of the top pieces.